 ROBOT-ASSISTED MINIMALLY INVASIVE ESOPHAGECTOMY

 Beginning with the work of Theodore Billroth in the late nineteenth century, the history of esophageal resection and reconstruction techniques for esophageal carcinoma has been “the tale of men repeatedly losing to a stronger adversary yet persisting in an unequal struggle until the nature of the problem became apparent and the war was won.”10 For more than 100 years, pioneering surgeons such as Franz Torek (first transthoracic esophagectomy in 1913),11 S.F.
 Marshall (first transthoracic resection and primary esophagogastrostomy in 1938),12 and Ivor Lewis13 have wrestled with arduous adversaries, including perioperative morbidity and mortality, less than optimal functional results of esophageal replacement, and disease-specific survival.
 In undertaking these battles, the technique of esophagectomy evolved from the initial extra-anatomic reconstruction of Dr. Torek’s technique to the completely minimally invasive techniques pioneered by Dr. James Luketich at the University of Pittsburgh Medical Center.14

 Esophagectomy, often part of a multimodal strategy, is a critical component in the treatment of esophageal cancer.
-Despite decades of refinements, complication rates after esophagectomy continue to approach 30% to 60%15 and mortality rates can exceed 20% in low-volume centers.16,17 In high-volume experienced centers, mortality rates of 5%15,16 to as low as 1%18 have been reported, suggesting the importance of the dedication of the institution to excellence in esophageal surgery and the ability ...
+Despite decades of refinements, complication rates after esophagectomy continue to approach 30% to 60%15 and mortality rates can exceed 20% in low-volume centers.16,17 In high-volume experienced centers, mortality rates of 5%15,16 to as low as 1%18 have been reported, suggesting the importance of the dedication of the institution to excellence in esophageal surgery and ...